morinlab/lymphopedia/Home.md

 To get started, select one of the gene lists from the table below then select the `gene page` link for any gene in the table or explore the genes nominated by [individual studies](Papers).

-## Categorization

-### Gene Tiers

-**Tier 2** - Any gene described as significantly or recurrently mutated in one or more types of B-cell lymphoma is initially assigned to Tier 2 for that entity.
-The study describing the mutation of that gene in a particular entity is considered the originating study.

-**Tier 1** - Genes can transition to Tier 1 only after additional studies have demonstrated the recurrence of mutations in the same entity.

-### Gene Designations

-**aSHM** - Denotes genes as affected by aberrant somatic hypermutation (aSHM).
-Tier 1 and Tier 2 genes can have this designation, respectively abbreviated as *1-a* and *2-a*.
-For example, see [BCL7A](BCL7A).

-**Fail** - Some studies with large additions to Tier 2 lists have undergone manual review of the primary data.
-If the majority of mutations in a gene fail QC, the gene will be given the designation *2-F*.
-For example, see [MARK1](MARK1).

 ```mermaid
 ---